 The case for another Wallaby wobble.

 Is it just me, or is anyone else a tad nervous about our prospects in a match we really should win and win well?
-Some interesting reading from the SMH’s journo with more ‘I’s’ than a coalition caucus room during a leadership spill, Iain Payten, reporting: ‘During the past 10 years, the Wallabies have only won two (or more) consecutive Tests on nine occasions.
-On a further 19 occasions, the Wallabies recorded just a single win before losing the following Test match‘.
+Some interesting reading from the SMH’s journo with more ‘Is’ than a coalition caucus room during a leadership spill, Iain Payten, reporting, ‘During the past 10 years, the Wallabies have only won two (or more) consecutive Tests on nine occasions.
+On a further 19 occasions, the Wallabies recorded just a single win before losing the following Test match.’

 Show me the money!

 Oz rugby in a financial crisis, what financial crisis?
-In a week where the grey clouds of misery parted over the code and Wallaby fans alike, more sunshine is streaming through on those at Moore Park, with news in Thursday’s SMH by Jonathan Drennan about ‘The Rugby Future Fund’.
+In a week where the grey clouds of misery parted over the code and Wallaby fans alike, more sunshine is streaming through on those at Moore Park with news in Thursday’s SMH by Jonathan Drennan about The Rugby Future Fund.

-Is it any wonder then, that gaol ball exponents are starting to get a wee bit fidgety?
-Calling channel 9 and demanding answers regarding the volume of rugby union coverage, others slagging off hypothetical union ‘raids’ on NRL stocks for the 27 world cup.
-Or might it just be that they may be waking up to the fact that ‘5 tackle kick’ is in fact one of the dullest sports on the planet.
-Perhaps too, that their code has reached market saturation in Bankstown, Brookvale, Campbelltown and the global sporting and financial metropolis that is Papua New Guinea.
+Is it any wonder, then, that gaol ball exponents are starting to get a wee bit fidgety?
+Calling Channel 9 and demanding answers regarding the volume of rugby union coverage while others slag off hypothetical union raids on NRL stocks for the 27 World Cup.
+Or might it just be they’re waking up to the fact that ‘5 tackle kick’ is in fact one of the dullest sports on the planet.
+Perhaps too, that their code has reached market saturation in Auckland, Brookvale, Campbelltown and the global sporting and financial metropolis that is Papua New Guinea while it works its way down the sporting alphabet looking for some sort of intelligence.
+Perhaps it’s more likely the sound of the sleeping giant that is rugby union in Oz is finally stirring from its self-induced coma that has loig types a tad anxious.

-A one game winning streak is enough to have NRL types flushing their ‘white substance’ down the dunny, sitting up, paying attention and a tad nervous?
+A one game winning streak is enough to have NRL types flushing their white substance down the dunny, sitting up, paying attention and a tad nervous.
 Wow, insecure much?

 History Rolls On.

-In a world first, there’s actually an inspiring rugby story out of Melbourne during the week.
-Melbourne local (nobody’s perfect) and wheelchair rugby ace, Shae Graham has been named as captain for the upcoming four match development tour of Japan.
+In a world first there’s actually an inspiring rugby story out of Melbourne during the week.
+Melbourne local (nobody’s perfect) and wheelchair rugby ace, Shae Graham, has been named as captain for the upcoming four match development tour of Japan.
 Graham will skipper our gen-next of wheelchair rugby athletes in Tokyo for the Shibuya Cup.

-The Rugby Victoria release says: ‘Shae’s path to wheelchair rugby started in an unexpected place—on the other side of the screen.
+The Rugby Victoria release says, ‘Shae’s path to wheelchair rugby started in an unexpected place—on the other side of the screen.
 After a car accident at 18 left her with a spinal cord injury, she watched Murderball, the iconic wheelchair rugby documentary, and, at first, thought the sport looked chaotic.
 But in 2013, she was encouraged to try it by her brother.
 The moment she took her first roll in a rugby chair, she was captivated by the sport’s intensity, speed, and strategy.‘

-The release also went on to say: that a consortium planned to relocate Victorian wheel chair rugby to Far Kew Netball Grounds with a capacity for 18 people to attend That’s if they can stomach the 14 train changes, 2 bus rides and a 7.38km uphill walk, including outrunning or out rolling, rabid Rotties as they dare ‘tweaker alley’, to attend said home games.
+The release also went on to say that a consortium planned to relocate Victorian wheel chair rugby to Far Kew Netball Grounds with a capacity for 18 people to attend, that’s if they can stomach the 14 train changes, 2 bus rides and a 7.38km uphill walk, including outrunning or out rolling, rabid Rotties as they dare ‘tweaker alley’, to attend said home games.
 The consortium would only do this if RA agreed to fund the $165m expansion, absolve the consortium of all current & future debts, in perpetuity, including, but not limited to any accidental trading while insolvent issues and also throw in a 12 month subscription to STAN, so they could watch Yellowstone.

-Congratulations to Shae Graham from all our G&GR.
+Congratulations to Shae Graham from all at G&GR.
 Great to see the building of depth and the leadership group for our national wheelchair rugby athletes.
 All the best to the team in the land of the rising sun.
 Go well.

-Friday’s Goss’ with Hoss.
+Friday’s Goss with Hoss.

 Sauce with your crow?

-The Soap Dodgers are 0 & 3 against the AB’s this year, The Oirish 0 & 2 against the same team over the last 12 months.
+The Soap Dodgers are 0 & 3 against the ABs this year, The Oirish 0 & 2 against the same team over the last 12 months.
 Ipso facto, we are currently as good as Oirland and the Slam is ours.
-And you can moan and whine about ‘close results’ and all that shite (you should have a French ref in charge first), but the fact is, rankings and potential and all that stuff means nothing when you face the two greatest rugby nations of all time and on a regular basis at that.
+And you can moan and whine about close results and all that shite (you should have a French ref in charge first), but the fact is, rankings and potential and all that stuff means nothing when you face the two greatest rugby nations of all time and on a regular basis at that.

 Would you like sauce with that crow?